wechirok/Wechirok/README.md

 # Hi, I am Wechirok

-I manage a private community and study how server infrastructure, services and integrations work together.
-I maintain Linux based systems, game servers, Discord automation, databases, configurations, documentation and project backlogs.
+I am focused on system administration, server infrastructure, automation, databases and software development.
+I am learning how services interact and how to build systems that are clear, reliable and maintainable.

 I also work with visual design, video editing and audio processing.